yvvki/bunup/docs/index.md

 For example, if your project has both `src/index.ts` and `src/cli.ts`, Bunup will build both automatically.

-If you want to override the defaults, simply specify entries explicitly:
+To override the defaults or exclude certain entries, specify them explicitly:

 ```sh
 bunx bunup src/index.ts src/plugins.ts